What is a string quartet?

 Yes, we can usually perform with a singer.
 Please contact us with details well in advance of your wedding.

-Ave Maria (either Bach/Gounod or Schubert) is a popular option for a classical song and is one of the easiest to put together with strings (so will take less time to rehearse).
+Ave Maria (either Bach/Gounod or Schubert) is a popular option for a classical song and is one of the easier songs to put together with strings (so will need less rehearsal time).

 We do recommend booking for a minimum of 1.5 hours so that your friend can have a short rehearsal with the musicians at the start of your booking.